 As Call the Midwife strides out of the 1950s and into the swinging 60s there have been some big changes.
 We’ve watched medical advances creep into the drama: gas and air, diaphragms, a move towards hospitals and the appearance of an exciting new pill which will prevent unwanted pregnancy.
 As well as a new drug – with an ominously familiar name.

 At the end of series four, thalidomide was prescribed by Doctor Turner for a mother suffering from a serious form of morning sickness called hyperemesis gravidarum (the same suffered by the Duchess of Cambridge during her pregnancies.)
-And it’s a storyline which has run ever since.
+And it’s a storyline that has run ever since.

 We’ve seen babies born with missing limbs, and newborns die in dreadful situations from unexplained complications.
 And in series five events took a new turn, when Doctor Turner received word that Distaval, the drug he’d prescribed so widely, was being withdrawn with immediate effect.